 But say you’re already in your 60s.
 Is it too late to benefit from the vitamin that slows aging where it starts?

 There’s no time like the present — and certainly no age limitations — when it comes to taking and benefiting from a vitamin D supplement.

 And recently some research scientists put this to the test in a community of 350 seniors, 65 and older, in the United Kingdom…

-In the testing of three groups, they supplemented two groups with 4,000 IU and 2,000 IU of a vitamin D supplement, and the third group with a placebo.
+In the testing of three groups, they supplemented two groups with 4,000 IU and 2,000 IU of the vitamin, and the third group with a placebo.
 In both groups being supplemented, levels increased significantly in just one month.
 In a year’s time both groups had improved enough that researchers suggested daily doses of 4,000 IU of vitamin D3 may be required to achieve the high plasma levels of 25(OH) associated with the lowest risks of mortality in observational studies.

 Why limit yourself to 4,000 IU?
 Even the Vitamin D Council suggests that adults take 5,000 IU of a vitamin D supplement.
 You may not think that extra 1,000 IU is much, but why skimp?

 Research suggests that as you get older, your body’s ability to soak up D from the sun gets less efficient.
 For example, a person over the age of 70 produces 30 percent less vitamin D than a younger person with the same amount of sun exposure.